 Playing football comes with a high risk of injury.
 Trauma to the foot or ankle is a common type of injury suffered by NFL players (and non-professional football players as well).
-Now, not all football-related foot and ankle injuries are as gruesome as the one suffered by Dak Prescott, star quarterback for the Dallas Cowboys, but anything that affects your feet or ankles as a football player can be tough to overcome.
+Now, not all football-related foot and ankle injuries are as gruesome as the one suffered by the Cowboys' Dak Prescott back in October of 2020, but anything that affects your feet or ankles as a football player can be tough to overcome.

 And, we all know footballl players are tough, so imagine being a regular joe like you or me, and suffering one of these injuries.
 It can be a long road to recovery.